 - Kachoen Park;

-At Kurami Onsen, you can hike to visit the hyakukannon statues along an exciting trail of the mountain.
+At Kurami Onsen, you can take a walk to visit the hyakukannon statues along an exciting trail of the mountain.
 In the city, there are also trails where you can find ruins in the forest.

 Kakegawa Kachoen – Kakegawa Bird Park

-I made a special video showing scenes and photos from my time in Kakegawa Kachoen.
-You can watch the video below, then we'll talk a little about the place.
+I made a special video showing scenes and photos from my time at Kakegawa Kachoen.
+You can watch the video below, and then we will talk a little about the place.

 The Kakegawa Kachoen [掛川花鳥園] is a very popular bird and flower park in the region.
-There you can find a giant greenhouse, exhibitions, a lake, a pool, an emu pen, shows, presentations, and a restaurant.
+Here you will find a giant greenhouse, exhibitions, a lake, a pool, an emu pen, shows, presentations, and a restaurant.

-Every place is surrounded by flowers, hence the name kachou which is a combination of flowers [花] and birds [鳥].
-The place opens at 9 am and has an admission fee that can be considered a bit steep.
+Everywhere is surrounded by flowers, hence the name kachou, which is the combination of flowers [花] and birds [鳥].
+The place opens at 9 in the morning and has an admission fee that can be considered a bit steep.
 Sometimes there are free exhibitions.

-Most birds in Kakegawa Kachouen are not caged, you can interact with them directly and without being uncomfortable with trapped animals.
+Most of the birds in Kakegawa Kachouen are not caged; you can interact with them directly without feeling uncomfortable with trapped animals.

-There are Bird Shows where they fly very close to you at low altitude giving you a lift and filling you with excitement.
-Birds like Giant Owls and Harris Hawk take part in this show.
+There are Bird Shows where they fly very close to you at low altitude, giving you a thrill and filling you with excitement.
+Birds like giant owls and Harris Hawks participate in this show.

 Kakegawa Castle

 Kakegawa Castle is one of the few castles in Japan where the Goten (daimyo mansion) remains intact.
-Not to mention that the castle tower is completely made in a traditional way.
+Not to mention that the castle tower remains entirely built in a traditional manner.

-Kakegawa Castle was built in 1487 and is a famous landmark in Tokai.
-During the Meiji Period (1868-1912), the castle was demolished by the castle abolition law and was rebuilt in its original form in 1994.
+Kakegawa Castle was built in 1487 and is a famous point in Tokai.
+During the Meiji Period (1868-1912), the castle was demolished by the castle abolition law and was reconstructed in its original form in 1994.

-In the region you will also find a beautiful square and a library.
-During my visit I met with Samurais who allowed me to take a picture.
-The location is also popular for involving the names of Tokugawa Ieyasu and Toyotomi Hideyoshi.
+In the area, you can also find a beautiful square and a library.
+During my visit, I encountered samurais who allowed me to take a photo.
+The place is also popular as it involves the names of Tokugawa Ieyasu and Toyotomi Hideyoshi.

 The castle was built and managed by Asahina Yasuhiro and later by Yamauchi Kazutoyo.
-The castle passed through various clans and daimyo that ruled the Kakegawa region, ending the generation of the Oota clan.
+The castle went through several clans and daimyo who ruled the Kakegawa region, ending with the Oota clan’s generation.

 I hope you enjoyed this little article.
-If you liked it, share it and leave your comments.
+If you liked it, share and leave your comments.